 As the industrial revolution developed communication and transportation systems within the world, the different economies started getting interdependent.
 Goods from one place could now be transferred easily to other parts of the world.
 Import and export came into practice on a large scale.
 The more mechanized, developed world saw numerous changes in the overall economy as well.

 As economic activities increased and the interdependence of economies grew by folds, demand and supply for goods increased rapidly.
 This led to extensive use of the newly invented machinery and technology, including factory systems.
 More people started shifting from rural areas into urban centres, where resources could be available more easily and manufacturing units efficiently built.
 As the amount of goods demanded grew drastically, more workers started to be employed, more capital investments were made and more profits yielded.
 The idea of Laissez-Faire Economics, which suggests the working of businesses with little or no interference from the government started to be more welcomed.
-Huge investments were made by the richer section of the society and workers were hired extensively.
+Huge investments were made by the richer section of society, and workers were hired extensively.
 All of these led to a new class structure in the economy after the revolution.
 The class structure consisted of

 (1) Upper class that included rich and industrial families